 The main purpose of this article has been to provide insight into the behaviour of democracies with respect to economic sanctions.
 Drawing on an updated TIES data set on economic sanctions, I conclude that there is no economic peace between democracies, i.e. democracies are not less likely to sanction one another, even after accounting for a special role of the US or issue salience.
 This indicates that there is no direct relation between democratic peace and economic peace, which contrasts with past research (Hafner-Burton and Montgomery, 2008; Cox and Drury, 2006; Wallace, 2013; Lektzian and Souva, 2003).
-In fact, I find evidence that democracies are more likely to sanction one another, which may signal a policy substitution effect.
+In fact, I find evidence that democracies are more likely to sanction one another, which may signal a rechannelling of the exercise of power from military intervention to economic coercion among democratic states.
 Besides, I find that, compared to non-democratic states, democracies are more likely to issue economic sanctions.
-This is in line with the public choice theoretical approach to economic sanctions (Kaempfer and Lowenberg, 1988), the democratic peace argument (Bueno de Mesquita et al., 1999) and recent empirical research on the effectiveness of economic sanctions (Whang, 2011).
+This is in line with the public choice theoretical approach to economic sanctions (Kaempfer and Lowenberg, 1988), the democratic peace argument (Bueno de Mesquita et al., 1999) and recent empirical research on the effectiveness of economic sanctions (Whang, 2011; Walentek et al., 2021).

-This research contributes to the on-going debate on the variation in the frequency of economic sanctions over time.
+This research, apart from directly contributing to the literature on economic peace, also engages with the debate on the variation in the frequency of economic sanctions over time.
 Since the end of the Cold War, scholars have observed a major increase in the use of economic sanctions (Morgan et al., 2014), an increase contrary to the expectations of the academic community and coinciding with the post-Cold War wave of democratisation.
-The general expectation was that advances in the liberal economic and political order would make economic sanctions an obsolete tool in foreign policy (Hufbauer et al., 2007).
+The general expectation was that advances in the liberal economic and political order that accompany democratisation would make economic sanctions an obsolete tool in foreign policy (Hufbauer et al., 2007).
 However, as theory suggests (Kaempfer and Lowenberg, 1988), and empirical research shows (Whang, 2011), sanctions, being focused on addressing the domestic audience rather than on solving international conflict, may play an important symbolic role in democratic states.
 Thus, my findings suggest that the increase in the frequency of economic coercion may be a consequence of democratisation.
-Furthermore, the peacebuilding effect of democracy, as argued by democratic peace scholars (Bueno de Mesquita et al., 1999), may not be sufficient to offset the sanction-enhancing effect of democratisation.
-Combined with the propensity of democracies to not engage in war with one another, it may produce a policy substitution effect (sanctions for war), further contributing to the rise in the frequency of economic coercion and accounting for the key result of this article - that democracies are more likely to sanction one another.
-This is a counter-intuitive outcome: advances of liberal institutions, such as democracy, might be expected to be a source of peaceful cooperation in international relations rather than of coercion (Keohane and Martin, 1995).
-That this is not so is particularly striking given the negative implications of economic sanctions for poverty (Neuenkirch and Neumeier, 2016), inequality (Afesorgbor and Mahadevan, 2016), human rights (Drury and Li, 2006) or international trade (Pond, 2017).
-"There is a common trope in the literature on globalization that suggests that greater economic exchange has fragmented and decentralized power relations" (Farrell and Newman, 2019), leading to more peaceful international relations.
-This article revisits this claim and shows that the exercise of power in the liberal order has been rechannelled to economic coercion.
+Furthermore, the peace-building effect of democracy, as argued by democratic peace scholars (Bueno de Mesquita et al., 1999), may not be sufficient to offset the sanction-enhancing effect of democratisation.
+Combined with the propensity of democracies to not engage in war with one another, it may produce a rechannelling effect economic sanctions for war - further contributing to the rise in the frequency of economic coercion and accounting for the key result of this article - that democracies are more likely to sanction one another.
+This is a counter-intuitive outcome: advances of democracy might be expected to be a source of peaceful cooperation in international relations rather than of coercion (Keohane and Martin, 1995).